 Indianapolis Work Injury Attorney

-A work injury lawyer at Golitko & Daly can handle all aspects of your claim so you can collect compensation and focus on your recovery.
+The work injury lawyers at the law firm of Golitko & Daly can handle all aspects of your claim so you can get the compensation that you deserve and focus on your recovery.

-Our lawyers in Indianapolis and Kokomo, Indiana, are ready to help you determine if you are eligible for workers’ compensation.
+Our injury lawyers in Indianapolis, Indiana and Kokomo, Indiana, are ready to help you determine if you are eligible for workers’ compensation.

 Determining Eligibility for Workers’ Comp